 General stress, tension and overuse.

-Whether you’re unwinding after a long day in front of your computer, looking to release a tight neck and back from chasing kids around all day, or just finished a tough upper body workout and looking to reduce soreness — these 8 Upper Body Stretches are for you!
+Whether you’re unwinding after a long day in front of your computer, looking to release a tight neck and back, or have just finished a tough upper body workout, these 8 Upper Body Stretches are for you.

-Try these eight upper body stretches after your next arm workout or make them part of your daily stretching routine.
+Try these eight upper body stretches after your next arm workout or make them part of your daily mobility routine.

 These upper body stretches are designed to: